 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What is the infrastructure revenue from AI and analytics workloads?

 - What are the infrastructure hardware and software requirements imposed by AI and analytics workloads?

-- What are the market sizes and characteristics of AI workflows and workloads and analytics technologies hosted on-premises, at the edge, in public cloud, and/or on hybrid/multicloud stacks?
+- What are the market sizes and characteristics of AI workflows and workloads and analytics technologies hosted on premises, at the edge, in public cloud, and/or on hybrid cloud/multicloud stacks?

 - How long will AI and analytics result sets be retained, and what approaches will be used?

 - What are the optimal compute and storage configurations for AI and analytics workloads?

 - What will be the role of technologies like accelerated computing (GPUs, FPGAs, ASICs, manycore processors, and emerging acceleration technologies), NVMe, tiering, deduplication, and compression as they are related to AI and analytics?

 - What is an AI data pipeline, and why is it needed?